spmielke/spmielke.github.io/Prot-Struct-fr-DM_abs2.md

 classes;<sup>3-5</sup> and 3) extended the latter work with a neural network model that improves the accuracy and specificity of structural class estimation from ACS values.<sup>6</sup>

-Ongoing projects further explore deep learning strategies, as well as apply other machine learning approaches, such as logistic regression, to new and expanded datasets.<sup>7</sup>
+Current projects further explore deep learning strategies, and apply other machine learning approaches, such as logistic regression, to new and expanded datasets.<sup>7</sup>

 <img width="75%" height="75%" src="/images/Prot-struct-classes.png?raw=true"/>